 Often, abdominal pain in pre-schoolers could signal the start of stomach flu, constipation or food poisoning.
 There are many reasons for stomach ache in pre-schoolers.
 Some common causes include acidity, constipation, indigestion, kidney stones, appendicitis, ulcers and infection of the gall bladder.
 A look at some excellent home remedies for stomach ache for stomach pain in children:

-It is often believed that most dairy items can be detrimental to an upset stomach but yogurt is an exception.
-Yogurt contains bacterial cultures that are healthy and effective in treating stomach ache.
+It is often believed that most dairy items can be detrimental to an upset stomach but yoghurt is an exception.
+Yoghurt contains bacterial cultures that are healthy and effective in treating stomach ache.
 These cultures increase the number of good bacteria in the gut, aid in digestion and reduce bloating in the stomach.

-Note: Organic plain yogurt is best for treating stomach ache.
+Word of caution: Organic plain yoghurt is best for treating stomach ache.

 There is the refreshing black tea, the healthy green tea and then there is the chamomile tea.
 Want to reduce the stomach ache in your pre-schooler?
 Simply offer him a cup of chamomile tea.
 It is a natural sedative and an anti-inflammatory drink.

 Chamomile relaxes the muscles of the upper digestive tract and eases the contractions that move food through the stomach and the small intestine.
-This will help to relieve spams and tummy cramps.
+This will help to relieve spasms and tummy cramps.

 This humble spice that adorns our kitchens is excellent at treating stomach ache in toddlers and improving overall digestive health.

 Children can chew on small bits of ginger or consume it in powder form.
 Parents can also boil ginger in water and cool it down before the child drinks it.